-The bright and unusual colors of the caterpillar are in stark contrast to the black-and-white adult White-Blotched Heterocampa.
+The bright and unusual colors of the caterpillar of the White-Blotched Heterocampa are in stark contrast to the black-and-white adult moth.

 White-Blotched Heterocampas are mostly black and white with shades of gray and perhaps even hues of green.
 They are woodland moths and common in the eastern half of the continent.
 Their caterpillars change colors as they mature and develop.
-At any given stage, they could be purple and fuchsia, or brown and tan, or green and white.
-Mistaking them for three different species is easy.
+At any given stage, a caterpillar could be purple and fuchsia, or brown and tan, or green and white.
+Mistaking its variations for three different species is easy to do.
 Caterpillars feed on the leaves of oak trees though not in such abundance as to be considered a pest.

 White-Blotched Heterocampa moths are nocturnal and are attracted to lights.
-Look for them in areas where oak trees grow (parks, forests, gardens, and backyards).
+Look for them in areas where oak trees grow like parks, forests, gardens, and backyards.

 Scientific Name: Heterocampa umbrata